splynx/docs/files/en/customer_portal/customer_portal.md

 Customer Portal
 ==========

 The customer portal provides each customer private access to their accounts containing information on their services and it's statistic, and financial aspects of provided services.
-Customers can also check their profile, latest news and updates, important documents including financial documents, all messages received or tickets submitted for support in the customer portal.
+Customers can also check their profile, latest news and updates, important documents including financial documents and contracts, all messages received or tickets submitted for support in the customer portal.

 The navigation pane in the customer portal can display the following Modules: